 Defining Goal-Oriented and Process-Oriented Approaches

-Opening your eyes to being goal-oriented and process-oriented can unlock your potential to confront tasks more strategically.
-To begin, let’s unravel what each approach means.
+Being goal-oriented and process-oriented can unlock your potential to tackle tasks strategically.
+Let’s explore what each approach means.

 Being goal-oriented centers around: